selim2483/slurmtools/README.md

 ## Use an alias

-To create an alias run the following code :
+To create an alias run the following line or add it to your `.bashrc` file :

 ```
 alias slurm="python path/to/code/slurm.py"